 I look forward to seeing you in my kitchen, gathering flavors, soon.

-Note: Unless otherwise noted, all the recipes published on Gathering Flavors are my own.
+Notes: Unless otherwise noted, all the recipes published on Gathering Flavors are my own.
 In the instances that I have modified a recipe found elsewhere, I include my sources.
 The photos are my own, as well.
+Gathering Flavors can be streamed via Apple News on your smartphone and is also published on The DailyUV.